 Thyme is a small creeping herb that will do when it’s planted next to rosemary, sage, oregano and marjoram.

-Chives work well with almost all herbs and it is a great all-round partner plant for herbs and vegetables.
+Chives work well with almost all herbs and it is a great all-around partner plant for herbs and vegetables.
 Growing chives is important if you are harvesting cucumber.
 Chives are known to ward off rose bushes nemesis and enhance the growth of the roses.

 You can plant almost any flower with rosemary however if you want to further improve your garden then alyssum is considered a more beneficial flower to rosemary.
 The sweet alyssum has tiny flowers that can attract beneficial insects such as predatory wasps while rosemary helps repel pests with their distinct aroma.